Speakers

 © Copyright 2025 Katz JCC

 The Sports Awards at The Katz JCC honors and recognizes tri-state sports figures as well as community leaders who serve as role models to the children, teens, and adults of our community.
-The event will feature Nick Foles, Super Bowl LII Champion and MVP as Keynote Speaker.
+The 2025 Sports Awards featured Nick Foles, Super Bowl LII Champion and MVP as Keynote Speaker.

 Contact Us: